Dunja Hayali: Commitment to Open Dialogue

 In March 2017, Hayali gave an interview to the weekly newspaper Junge Freiheit.
 In it, she pleaded for open dialogue regardless of political positions: "We must be able to put up with each other's opinions without immediately denigrating them or getting personal."
 She called for journalists to treat citizens with understanding and respect and vice versa.
-Journalists would make mistakes, but that was not yet fake news.
+Although journalists will sometimes make mistakes, this is not automatically fake news.
 The interview led to controversial reactions.
-Heribert Prantl, German journalist and jurist, spoke of a mistake, since Hayali was paving the way for a new readership for the newspaper that "does not necessarily feel at home on the far right.
+Heribert Prantl, German journalist and jurist, spoke of a mistake, since Hayali was paving the way for a new readership for the newspaper that "does not necessarily feel at home on the far right."
 Jan Fleischhauer, also a German journalist, countered that anyone who was not a politician did not have to worry about driving up the newspaper's circulation: "They do their thing.
 They ask me, I give them an answer."
 Hayali commented on the criticism on Twitter.